chiasrfn/Inteligent-Model-Rocket/README.md

 Repository structure:

-nimbus2024/: The core flight software.
+space_rocket.ino: The core flight software.
 It manages the main mission logic (Sequential Functional Chart), sensor data fusion (IMU + Barometer), and the autonomous recovery trigger.

-ground_test/: Specialized firmware used for static testing of the ejection charges and the parachute deployment mechanism.
+ground_test.ino: Specialized firmware used for static testing of the ejection charges and the parachute deployment mechanism.

 launch_test.ino: Ground-based simulation code designed to verify the reliability of the Apogee detection algorithms.